alinz07/Propagatorz/README.md

 # Propagatorz

-## Link to deployed site on heroku: https://propagatorz-plant-help.herokuapp.com/
+## Link to deployed app on heroku: https://propagatorz-plant-help.herokuapp.com/

 ## Table of Contents